 - 1 Tablespoon brown sugar

-- Mix all ingredients in a medium size bowl.
+- Mix diced apples, kiwi, strawberries, squeezed orange juice, sweetener, and jam in a medium size bowl.
 Let juices and flavors blend for about a half hour before serving.

 - Serve with cinnamon chips.